-The World Series odds are no joke this year.
-And while the sweet heat of summer is almost in full swing, a more sinister hunt to rule MLB is ramping up.
-There are lots of contenders in 2024, too.
+The World Series odds are at their final stop.
+And while the sweet heat of summer has given way to a fall breeze, the hunt to rule MLB is in its final stage.

 Who Is Favored To Win The 2024 World Series?